Supporting our partners in animal welfare during the COVID-19 pandemic

 Bethany Heins, Best Friends director of operations and strategic projects, notes: “When you’re creating a website with the single objective of providing support to animal welfare organizations, the challenge is ensuring that it provides the right tools for every type of group.
 The network includes about 3,000 organizations, and they all occupy different yet deeply interdependent niches.”

 Early on in the pandemic, as Best Friends’ buildings and those of our partners were closed to the public, there was an urgent need for a dramatic increase in the number of foster homes.
 And we needed to provide resources to support all those new foster volunteers and programs.
-So, our shelter outreach team joined forces with our tech experts, along with ResQwalk developer Bailey Schroeder, to create a platform for partners that gives their new foster families a step-by-step guide (ResQwalk is a free mobile app that lets people raise money for their favorite animal welfare organization simply by walking).
+So, our shelter outreach team joined forces with our tech experts, along with ResQwalk developer Bailey Schroeder, to create a platform for partners that gives their new foster families a step-by-step guide.

 Currently up and running, and available for free to any shelter, rescue group or foster home, the Petcademy has three online modules — for dog, cat and kitten fostering — featuring videos and supplemental materials that allow organizations to customize the platform for their specific needs.
 Each module includes a fostering overview; guidance on food, behavior and medical care; and information on marketing foster pets for adoption.